 He is married to Aisling S. Gilliland, Esq., an adjunct professor of law at California Western University School of Law in San Diego.
 Their daughter Nicole received her Bachelor of Arts degree in Public Health with a minor in Nutrition from the University of Washington in 2017.
 She is currently a first year law student at the University of Southern California.
 Their daughter Hannah is a psychology major and plays Division I softball at the University of San Diego.
 Their son Ronan is a freshman at Villanova University.

 Aisling S. Gilliland, Esq.: Mrs. Gilliland graduated from the University of San Diego in 1989 with a Bachelor of Arts degree in English.
 She earned her Juris Doctorate degree from the University of San Francisco School of Law in 1992.
 While in law school, Mrs. Gilliland taught Street Law to San Francisco inner-city youths through a program managed by Stanford University.
-She received her Master of Laws degree (LL.M.) from the University of Arkansas in 2015.
-She was admitted to practice law before all courts of the state of California and the United States District Court for the Southern District of California in 1992.
+She received her Master of Laws degree (LL.M.) from the University of Arkansas in Agricultural and Food Law.
+Mrs. Gilliland was admitted to practice law before all courts of the state of California and the United States District Court for the Southern District of California in 1992, and the Supreme Court of the United States in 2005.